-Prerequisite: MATH 1111 with a grade of C or better, or consent of the instructor.
+Prerequisite: MATH 1111 or equivalent, or consent of the instructor.
 A survey of the physical sciences focused upon the theme of energy.
 The concept of energy as a physical quantity is developed, and implications of the Law of Conservation of Energy are explored.
 Issues related to the utilization of energy in an industrial society are discussed, and examples of geological, meteorological, astrophysical, and chemical processes which involve energy are presented.